-This recruitment is focused on the appointment of a number of permanent Regulatory Analysts who will be responsible for providing analysis and advice on energy (electricity and gas) and water issues and helping to protect NI consumers.
+This recruitment is focused on the appointment of permanent Regulatory Analysts who will be responsible for providing analysis and advice on energy and water issues and help protect Northern Ireland consumers.
 In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of climate change transition.
-You will have the opportunity to work across a variety of functions within a positive, team-based environment, and actively contribute to the delivery of Utility Regulator aims and objectives.
+You will have the opportunity to work across a variety of functions within a positive, teambased environment, and actively contribute to the delivery of Utility Regulator aims and objectives.